 As you near retirement, it will be important to have a balance of after-tax and pre-tax money.
-Even if you are foregoing some deductions now, by planning ahead you will be creating financial flexibility that may be useful once you are retired.
+Even if you are foregoing some deductions now, you will be creating financial flexibility that may be useful once you are retired by planning ahead.

-As you build up tax-deferred and after-tax accounts (what we refer to as a "non-retirement accounts" which can be a brokerage or mutual fund account that is not designated as an IRA), you can use asset location strategies to make your plan even more tax-friendly!
+As you build up tax-deferred and after-tax accounts, you can use asset location strategies to make your plan even more tax-friendly.

-Asset location is the process of strategically choosing to "locate" high turnover, high income-generating assets inside tax-deferred accounts, and placing low turnover investments that generate qualified dividend and long term capital gains in your non-retirement accounts where you get a 1099 each year.
+Asset location is the process of strategically choosing to "locate" high turnover, high income-generating assets inside tax-deferred accounts, and placing low turnover investments that generate qualified dividend and long-term capital gains in your non-retirement accounts (the ones that send you a 1099 each year).

 If these same holdings are owned inside your retirement accounts the qualified dividends and long-term gains will end up being taxed at the higher ordinary income tax rate—as all withdrawals from tax-deferred retirement accounts are reported as ordinary taxable income and the withdrawal will not retain the underlying character of the income such as dividend or capital gain.